DavidQATraining/SFIA2Kube/README.md

 ## Difficulties and Lessons Learned
-I had a hard time at the beginning with the implimentation of docker but as time went on I started to pick up the role that it plays in the CI pipeline.
+I had a hard time at the beginning with the implimentation of docker but as time went on, I started to pick up the role that it plays in the CI pipeline.
 As with any new technology the sytanx was unknown to me and also took a bit of time to get ym head around.
 This was much the same with NGINX and Ansible but after going through it with thr cohort and our trainer it became clear what each part played and the benifits of deploying using containerisation.

 ## Future Improvements
 The improvements I will add to the website are going to include: